Our values

 • Expanding our pool of freelancers and associates to include more people of colour

-• Ensuring that as we appoint our first Board of Directors that it includes people of colour
+• Ensuring that as we appoint our first Board of Directors, it includes people of colour

 • Build on our learning around anti-racist recruitment practices to ensure any new positions are advertised broadly and applications structured to combat the unconscious bias that we know exists in all of us